In 2019, Nike spent 3.75 billion dollars on marketing expenses.

 - Search Intent: Top search results are a mix of product category pages and best white sneakers roundups.

-- Keyword Relevancy: As with the keyword “White Tennis Shoes,” the first page of search results bring up tennis shoes that are mainly for women.
+- Keyword Relevancy: As with the keyword “White Tennis Shoes,” the first page of search results brings up tennis shoes that are mainly for women.

 If we want a clearer comparison of which keyword we should choose, you can create a table, such as the one below, to contrast each keyword side by side.